Last Updated on 6th July 2020

 The chances are you already have a bank account.
 If you don’t, then create one as soon as possible.
 You need to have a credit card or use some sort of credit facility to build up your credit history.
 No credit history will result in no credit score!
 How can a credit agency give you a score if they have no credit information for you?

 You’re reading this because you want to improve your credit score, so you’ve probably already got bank accounts and have used credit cards, but at some point, a financial dip has caused your score to drop.
-Even having a bank account and not dipping into your overdraft can show credit agencies that you’re financially stable.
+Even having a bank account and not using your overdraft can show credit agencies that you’re financially stable.

 Make sure your credit is repaid on time.
 Repaying credit on time across a time period can improve your credit score.
 If your credit history shows late payments or CCJs, then your credit score will be downgraded.
 A year of keeping your finances in shape can make all the difference in being approved or being declined a mortgage.